surniaulula/wpsso/readme.txt

 * **Bugfixes**
 	* *None*
 * **Developer Notes**
-	* The WPSSO WordPress REST API v2 module extends the returned post (including custom post types), term, and user JSON with a new 'head' array consisting of 'html' and 'parts' arrays.
+	* The WPSSO WordPress REST API v2 module extends the returned post (including any custom post types), term, and user JSON with a new 'head' array field consisting of an 'html' string and 'parts' array.

 = Version 3.6.5 (2015/08/14) =